Gordon Davidson (director): Philanthropy

 Together with dancer and producer Felisa Vanoff (1925-2014), he established the Salon at the Taper, an annual charity dinner in honor of a lyricist.
 Each year, the event was hosted by Michael Feinstein and took place in Los Angeles, California.
 The proceeds went to Nick's Tix, a non-profit organization selling low-cost tickets to students, seniors and the disabled for all performances at the Los Angeles Music Center.

 Personal life and death

 He was married to Judi Davidson.
 Their son is the director Adam Davidson.
 He died on October 2, 2016.
-He is interred at Hillside Memorial Park in Culver City, Ca.
+He is interred at Hillside Memorial Park in Culver City, CA.

+Honors

+In 2018, the Stage Directors and Choreographers Foundation established an award in Davidson's name.
+The award is given annually to a director or choreographer in honor of lifetime achievement and distinguished service in the regional theater.